Atpqlmn/ClientOrderManagementApplication/README.md

 - Extract files into some folder
 - Using the command propmpt, navigate into the project root folder that contains pom.xml, mvnw, ...
 - Execute the following command: mvnw.cmd spring-boot:run
-- Open the browser and got to http://localhost:8080
+- Open the browser and go to http://localhost:8080
 - Application can now be used